Browse by Medical Category

 A candidate who has a State or Federal criminal record may not commence employment until a thorough inquiry is completed and a satisfactory conclusion results.

-If a candidate’s CORI reveals pending offenses, the applicant must have the case closed before commencing employment.
+If a candidate's CORI reveals pending offenses, the applicant cannot begin employment until the case is closed.
 Felony and misdemeanor conviction information will be assessed and applied consistent with applicable law.

-Applicants will be given a ten day period of time to dispute the accuracy of the CORI report and any supporting documentation.
-It is Partners intent to give the candidate a fair opportunity for employment and in such instances, the candidates will be interviewed and the findings explained, and should court errors or omissions be detected, the candidate will be directed to the appropriate court sources for resolution.
+Applicants will be given a ten-day period to dispute the accuracy of the CORI report and any supporting documentation.
+It is Partners' intent to give the candidate a fair opportunity for employment and in such instances, the candidates will be interviewed and the findings explained, and should court errors or omissions be detected, the candidate will be directed to the appropriate court sources for resolution.